compsocialscience/summer-institute/host.md

 ### How to Apply

-In order to apply to host a partner site, please complete [this application](https://docs.google.com/document/d/12S49nMOtPJb_h6OZkEuexjuQEubIPRa06r9TddIyF5Q/edit?usp=sharing) and send it to rsfcompsocsci[at]gmail[dot]com.
-We do not yet have deadlines for applying to host a location for SICSS 2021.
+In order to apply to host a partner site, please complete [this application](https://docs.google.com/document/d/12S49nMOtPJb_h6OZkEuexjuQEubIPRa06r9TddIyF5Q/edit?usp=sharing) and send it to rsfcompsocsci[at]gmail[dot]com.  **Applications to host a partner site in 2021 are due on Monday, November 16th by 5pm**.
+We will aim to provide a reponse to your application by Monday, December 7th.

 ### Frequently asked questions